 With Terrie’s permission, I am sharing an email she sent me about what it was like to be part of the reunification process.
 It is raw, vivid and should give all of us a sense of the enormity of the trauma that gun violence leaves in its wake.
 I thank Terrie for her courage and willingness to be bold and #Relentless in giving back to her community and simultaneously raising the issues of survivorship.
 The ripple effect of gun violence is the untold story when the shooting stops.

 Your application of such senseless acts of evil towards good is amazing!
 I am sure you’ve been told this before- but it had to be said again.
-Had a chance to view several posts Wednesday after school, just before a family gathering.
+Had a chance to view several posts Wednesday after school, just before a gathering.
 Inspiring.
-Provided me the strength to speak to my first group (yes- all family- but it’s a start) about how we can go forward.
-My brother (a 62 year old financially successful business man) caught me off guard when he said, “This stuff never happens.”
-One of our cousins, a retired English teacher from SC reflected on the Church Shooting there in her city in 2015.
-My nephew-in-law replied there was a shooting in his home state at the school he taught at formerly.
+Provided me the strength to speak to my first group about how we can move forward.
+One participant replied there was a shooting in his home state at the school he taught at formerly.
 I told him of your web site.
 He, and many others there, were not aware that we have had more than 283 mass shootings here just this year.
-Another family member remarked she felt the press was blowing the numbers up for political reasons.
+Another group member remarked she felt the press was blowing the numbers up for political reasons.
 (My key to explode- but I didn’t).
 I explained to her that regardless of one’s political platform the numbers couldn’t be made up.

 I asked them all how many victims we had in the recent event here in El Paso.
 Twenty two was the answer from every adult at the table except my husband who knew where I was going.
 Yes, twenty two people were shot and died immediately or in days after.
 In some reports there are numbers that say 22 dead, 26 injured.
 NOT TRUE!
 I told them I work with the adults, families and children that have been affected physically or emotionally by the evil act daily.
 Survivors far out way number of ‘victims’ reported.